Bestassio/Moving-Up-In-Los-Santos/README.md

 Some of the mods which I use in the videos are no longer available, and while I do have them backed up, I don't want to distribute them, as they were removed for a reason.
 (Either a DMCA take down, or mod creator no longer wanting to work on them) Althrough you can find them elsewhere (be careful. and I don't recommend or endorse trying to get them elsewhere) a lot of mods which are un-available are really *unstable* and usually might require some maintenence.
 For the mods, which are un-available, I will try my best to find a replacement, as soon as one is available.

-Moving Up In Los Santos is running on older version of the game (GTA ONLINE Chop Shop Update), mostly because current latest version breaks a lot of older mods which are a necessary
+Moving Up In Los Santos is running on older version of the game (GTA ONLINE Chop Shop Update *but modified to have latest content*), mostly because current latest version breaks a lot of older mods which are a necessary

 ## Table of contents: